idibidiart/stateful/README.md

 Use pre-existing framework-independent HTML/SVG/Canvas/WebGL widgets in Stateful.JS components:

 See the D3-powered chartWidget.js and the ListView Stateful.JS component in components.js for an example of using pre-existing, framework-indepedent D3 widget inside of Stateful.JS components.
-Similaryly, framework-independent HTML, Canvas and WebGL components (developed with any library) maybe used inside of Stateful.JS components.
+Similarly, framework-independent HTML, Canvas and WebGL components (developed with any library) maybe used inside of Stateful.JS components.

 What is next: